Chiang Kai-shek: Death

-The National Chiang Kai-shek Memorial Hall is a famous monument, landmark, and tourist attraction in Taipei, Taiwan.
+The Chiang Kai-shek Memorial Hall is a famous monument, landmark, and tourist attraction in Taipei, Taiwan.

 In 1975, 26 years after Chiang had come to Taiwan, he died in Taipei at the age of 87.
 His wife and his eldest son, Premier Chiang Ching‐kuo, were at his bedside.
 He had suffered a heart attack and pneumonia in the foregoing months, and died from kidney failure aggravated by advanced heart failure on 5 April.
 Chiang's funeral was held on 16 April.

 A month of mourning was declared.
 The response by Japanese media was swift and shaped by a respect for Chiang, who had been trained in Japanese military schools and shared a particular fondness for the Japanese Empire.
 The Chinese music composer Hwang Yau-tai wrote the "Chiang Kai-shek Memorial Song".
 In mainland China, however, Chiang's death was met with little apparent mourning, and Communist state-run newspapers gave the brief headline "Chiang Kai-shek Has Died".
 Chiang's body was put in a copper coffin and temporarily interred at his favorite residence in Cihu, Daxi, Taoyuan.
 His funeral was attended by dignitaries from many nations, including US Vice President Nelson Rockefeller, South Korean Prime Minister Kim Jong-pil, and two former Japanese prime ministers: Nobusuke Kishi and Eisaku Sato.
 Chiang Kai-shek Memorial Day was established on 5 April.
 The memorial day was disestablished in 2007.

 When his son, Chiang Ching-kuo, died in 1988, he was entombed in a separate mausoleum in nearby Touliao.
 The hope was to have both of them buried at their birthplace in Fenghua when that would be possible.
 In 2004, Chiang Fang-liang, the widow of Chiang Ching-kuo, asked for both father and son to be buried at Wuzhi Mountain Military Cemetery in Xizhi, Taipei County (now New Taipei City).
 Chiang's ultimate funeral ceremony became a political battle between the wishes of the state and those of his family.

 Chiang was succeeded as president by Vice President Yen Chia-kan and as Kuomintang party ruler by his son Chiang Ching-kuo, who retired Chiang Kai-shek's title of Director-General and instead assumed the position of chairman.
 Yen's presidency was interim; Chiang Ching-kuo, who was the Premier, became president after the end of Yen's term three years later.